cpauvert/bioinformatics-master-degree-report/OUTLINE.md

 ## Food-Microbiome projects

+* Why study food?
+	+ We spend a fair amount of time eating, or thinking about it.
+	+ Food is an necessary component of our lives
+	+ Both needs for improvements and curiosity leads to study of food systems
+* Interests in fermented foods such as cheese ecosystem.

 ### Why?
 (1p)

-* Industrials partners and academics both wants insights into cheese ecosystems.
+* Industrial partners and academics both wants insights into cheese ecosystems.
-* Common interests crystallized in two ANR projects:
+* Common interests crystallized in two projects:
 	+ Food-Microbiome Project
 	+ Food-Microbiome Transfert Project

+#### Food-Microbiome Project

+* The project aims to understand deeply cheese ecosystem given next-generation sequencing technologies.
+* Metagenomics proof-of-concept for cheese ecosystem exploration.
+* Source ANR -_The French National Research Agency_-
+* Preliminary results

+#### Food-Microbiome Transfert Project

+##### Distribution of a metagenomics analysis tool

+* Knowledge acquired during the previous project will be transfer to industrial partners and scientific collaborators.
+* A comprehensive database and a website is developed to this end.
+* It will be possible to analyse metagenomics data with our tool directly from the interface.

+##### Experiments

+* Aim: Unravel technological abilities/potential of unknown strains.
+* Annotation improvements through wet lab experiments.

 ### Who?
 (0.75-1p)